dotwebstack/dotwebstack-webcomponents/docs/api.md

 ## &lt;Resource>

-`Resource` a detailed view of one ResourceIri.
-It provides a simple list of properties.
+`Resource` is a detailed view of a specified resource (IRI).
+It is a list of properties (predicates) and their corresponding values (objects).

 ```jsx
 <Resource